eriksoeb/getfame/README.md

 # getfame-json-api
-API, getfame for exporting fame data as json for further use and analysis Use the API to get one or more series from a Fame database, into your favorite programming language such as Python, javascript, R other..
+API, getfame for exporting fame data as json with epoch dates for further use and analysis.
+Use the API to get one or more series from a Fame database, into your favorite programming language such as Python, javascript, R other..
 Using getfame -e fameexpressions you can evaluate series-expressions, converting, summing and take use of all the functionality and power FAME offers.
 ### Easy to parse and read.
 Custom functions can be used from getfameexpr getfame -e